Warren8824/cgm-data-processor/README.md

 ### Development Workflow

 1. Create a new branch for your feature/fix
+2. Add unit tests for your added functionality
-2. Ensure all tests pass
+3. Ensure all tests pass
-3. Format code with Black: `poetry run black .`
+4. Format code with Black: `poetry run black .`
-4. Check linting with Pylint: `poetry run pylint src tests`
+5. Check linting with Pylint: `poetry run pylint src tests`
-5. Submit a Pull Request
+6. Submit a Pull Request

 ## Roadmap